Tuition: Option A vs Option B

 Pennsylvania students are welcome to enroll in dual enrollment at YSU.

 Please note the "College Credit Plus" legislation for Ohio does not govern dual enrollment for Pennsylvania students.
 You are responsible for the cost of tuition (currently pending State of Ohio approval to offer the CCP rate to PA students) and must select Option A (see below) for your payment method.
 YSU will add the Affordable Tuition Advantage (ATA) Surcharge to your tuition.
 Please visit the University Bursar/Student Accounts website and view the Tuition and Fees Schedule for the current ATA Surcharge.
-For Spring 2016 it is $10 per credit hour.
+For Fall 2017 it is $15 per credit hour.
 It may change from year to year.
 Please contact your school counselor to discuss how the credit earned may apply to your high school transcript.